 - Use a nail set and hammer to remove one of the hinge pins from the door.

-- Place the hinge pin on a hard surface and hit it in the center with a hammer to slightly pin the pin.
+- Place the hinge pin on a hard surface and hit it in the center with a hammer to slightly bend the pin.

 - Tap the pin back in the hinge and try the door.